shlublu/awsmate/docs/source/example_application.rst

 From the ``example`` directory above, run:

 * ``./deploy.sh``: this will deploy all AWS resources described in the ``tf/`` directory.
 This may take a few minutes.
-* then take note of the final message ``endpoint_url = "https://XXXXXXX.execute-api.eu-west-1.amazonaws.com/v0"``: this is the URL of the newly deployed example API.
+* then take note of the final message ``endpoint_url = "https://<deployment id>.execute-api.<region>.amazonaws.com/v0"``: this is the URL of the newly deployed example API.

-The section "Application users's guide" below explains how to use this example application.
+The :ref:`section "Application users's guide"<Application users's guide>` below explains how to use this example application.

 **Caveat**: